tbranyen/redux-create-action-types/README.md

 ## Prevent duplicate values

-While keykey and this module make it easy to keep your key and values consistent, the same can not be said with simple objects.
+While keyMirror and this module make it easy to keep your key and values consistent, the same can not be said with simple objects.
 The following will show how this module prevents duplicate values: